Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

     • 	OS / Platforms: Windows, Ubuntu Linux, limited Mac support, at least one gaming console

 ## 4.7 Debug and release build
 While developing, you’ll work with normal _debug builds_ which is the default, because you want to have as much info as possible when something goes wrong.
-For example a .pdb file with debugging info is produced, stack trace info will be shown and optimizations which can hide erroneous behavior must be disabled.
+For example a .pdb file with debugging info is produced, stack trace info will be shown, and optimizations which can hide erroneous behavior must be disabled.

 When, after a thorough test process, you decide that your application is production-ready, you will want to deploy a _release version_, optimized for speed.
 Here you don’t want any debugging or stack-trace info, and you require all optimizations turned on.
 At this stage you’ll want to use the llvm backend and the -release option, as in:	`jai -release program.jai`